Case Details

 The Fight to Restore Reality

-To resolve this existential legal limbo, my attorney and I moved under Wis.
+To resolve this existential legal limbo, my newly retained attorney and I moved under Wis.
 Stat. § 806.07 to formally declare the February 7th “divorce” void.
 This was a necessary defensive action to restore the status quo ante—the legal state before the chaos began.
-Since the required three-party meeting of the minds had not occurred, the divorce was a legal fiction, a fact FCC Bermingham had already conceded on the record.
+Since the required three-party meeting of the minds had not occurred, the divorce was a legal fiction, a fact FCC Bermingham had already conceded in the record.
 However, his subsequent retirement created a dangerous evidentiary vacuum.
-With the primary witness to the court’s failure now functus officio, I faced an extreme risk that the State’s administrative silence would embolden Adam.
+With the primary witness to the court’s failure now functus officio—legally powerless to act further—I faced an extreme risk that the State’s administrative silence would further embolden Adam.
 Without a formal declaration of voidness, he was free to continue harming my relationship with our young child and manipulating financial institutions by presenting a facially void judgment as a valid legal reality.

 While the § 806.07 motion was set to be heard on September 9, 2022, my path to justice was again sabotaged, and again from within, so I severed my professional relationship with Attorney Fozard and retained Attorney Larry Vesely.

-On September 9, 2022, Adam and I, both represented by counsel, appeared before newly appointed FCC Michael Rust for the twice rescheduled default divorce hearing.
-However, the proceeding was consumed by my second emergency request.
-This filing sought to address the custodial instability caused by Adam’s exploitation of the ongoing legal vacuum.
-Specifically, I moved to restore my placement rights after Adam withheld our child from me for 79 consecutive days—an action that resulted in severe parental alienation and significant damage to the mother-child bond.
-As such, our default divorce hearing again did not occur, and FCC Rust routed my § 806.07 motion to newly appointed Judge Bryan Keberlein, who scheduled it to be heard on November 16, 2022.
+On September 9, 2022, Adam and I, both represented by counsel, appeared before FCC Michael Rust, who served as the newly appointed successor to FCC Bermingham, for our twice-rescheduled default divorce hearing.
+However, the proceeding was consumed by my second emergency request—a filing that sought to address the custodial instability caused by Adam’s exploitation of the ongoing legal vacuum.
+Specifically, I moved to restore my placement rights after Adam withheld our child from me for 79 consecutive days—an action that resulted in severe parental alienation and damage to the mother-child bond.
+As such, our default divorce hearing again did not occur, and FCC Rust routed my § 806.07 motion to newly elected Judge Bryan Keberlein, who scheduled to address it on November 16, 2022.
 Unfortunately, however, the November 16 hearing was soon downgraded from addressing my § 806.07 motion to declare the February 7, 2022, “divorce” void and unenforceable to a mere status conference at the request of Adam’s counsel.

 The Chainsaw and the Gaslight

-Despite this mandate, Adam and Attorney Culp again abandoned their court-ordered obligations.
-Rather than exchanging a list of MSA issues, they engaged in a campaign of procedural gaslighting.
-In a formal letter to my counsel, Attorney Culp:
+Despite this mandate, Adam and Attorney Culp abandoned their court-ordered obligations following the hearing, and, rather than exchanging a list of MSA issues, they engaged in a campaign of procedural gaslighting.
+In a formal letter to Attorney Vesely, Attorney Culp:

-2. Weaponized a Nullity: He insisted that the “missing pages” of the nullified original MSA from January 7, 2022, were the primary issues of the case, despite it being a document that no judicial officer had ever recognized as operative because it had been superseded by the January 28, 2022, proposal that was lost by the court.
+- Weaponized a Nullity: He insisted that the “missing pages” of the nullified original MSA from January 7, 2022, were the primary issues of the case, despite it being a document that no judicial officer had ever recognized as operative because it had been superseded by our final, intended January 28, 2022, proposal that was lost by the court.

 By insisting that a valid divorce existed despite FCC Bermingham’s April 26, 2022, admission to the contrary, Adam and Attorney Culp actively obstructed the court’s duty to ensure a lawful resolution.

-This obstruction reached a predatory climax in December 2022.
-After parting ways with his counsel, Adam launched a campaign of psychological coercion, sending me nearly four dozen messages in a matter of days demanding the “missing pages” of the nullified original MSA.
-Most disturbingly, he included overt references to Wis.
+This obstruction reached a predatory climax in December 2022, when, after parting ways with Attorney Culp, Adam launched a campaign of psychological coercion, sending me nearly four dozen messages in a matter of days demanding the “missing pages” of the nullified original MSA.
+Most disturbingly, he included references to Wis.
 Stat. § 767.44—the statute governing child placement in cases where one parent kills the other parent.
-This atmosphere of threats and obstruction achieved its intended purpose that no MSA progress could be made.
+This atmosphere of threats and obstruction achieved its intended purpose that no MSA or divorce progress could be made.

 The Manufactured Reality